Giani Ditt Singh

-Giani Ditt Singh (21 April 1853–1901) was a historian, scholar, poet, editor and an eminent Singh Sabha reformer.
+Giani Ditt Singh (c.
+1850–1901) was a historian, scholar, poet, editor and an eminent Singh Sabha reformer.
 Singh wrote over 70 books on Sikhism, the most famous of which is Khalsa Akhbar.
-His Dayanand naal mera Samvaad and Durga Parbodh are considered major texts of Sikh philosophy.
-He was born in the village of Kalaur in Fatehgarh Sahib district.
+His Sadhu Dayanand Te Mera Samvad and Durga Parbodh are considered major texts of Sikh philosophy.

 Early life

-There is little information regarding the early life of Singh, despite a resurgence of interest in him caused by the desire of some people to recast his life as that of a dalit hero.
+There is little information regarding the early life of Singh, despite a resurgence of interest in him caused by the desire of some people to recast his life as that of a Chamar hero.
 Anshu Malhotra has argued that such a recasting says more about the motives of the present-day researchers than it does about the effects of social status on Singh himself.

 While Singh's date of birth is generally recognised as being 21 April, the year is variously stated as 1850, 1852 and 1853.
-He father, Diwan Singh whose knowledge of the Nyaya and Vedanta religious philosophies was passed on to his son.
-The family origins lay in the Ravidasia caste of Chamar.
+His father, Diwan Singh's knowledge of the Nyaya and Vedanta religious philosophies was passed on to his son.
+The family origins lay in the Chamar caste, from which they had moved to self-identify as members of the relatively ritually clean Ravidasia weaving community, described by Malhotra as an "upwardly mobile section of the Chamar community".

 After initial schooling given by his father, Singh was sent at the age of 8 or 9 to be taught by Gurbakhsh Singh and Lala Dayanand in the village of Tiur, Ambala district.
 There he studied Gurmukhi, Urdu and Persian, as well as prosody, Niti Shastra and Vedanta, until aged around 16.
 Gurbakhsh Singh was an adherent of the Gulabdasi sect and his pupil's next move was to the Gulabdasi centre at Chathian Wala, near Lahore.

 Formally initiated into the sect of Sant Desa Singh, he became a Gulabdasi preacher.
 Not long afterwards, he came under the influence of Bhai Jawahar Singh, formerly a follower of Gulabdasi sect, who had joined the Arya Samaj.